maxi0604/bergbuch/README.md

 - It prevents mindless copy-pasting and deepens understanding
 - Rust
+# Part 1
+Part 1 is just the language specification, nothing to program there.

 # Part 2
 Part 2 (the tree walk interpreter) is somewhat complete.
 You can run it or its test suite as follows.